 If you find a rat in your home, it’s best to make a call to the rodent professionals at Advanced IPM.
 Not only can rats carry diseases that you don’t want to encounter, but one rat can also be indicative of more rats nearby.

 Not sure if your home or business is currently vulnerable to rats, mice, or other rodents?
-We offer no-charge seasonal rodent inspections, used to identify potential entry points and make recommendations based on our findings.
+We offer no-charge seasonal rodent inspections in many locations throughout California, used to identify potential entry points and make recommendations based on our findings.

 We’re experienced at removing rats efficiently and effectively, and we’ll do everything in our power to ensure your rat encounter doesn’t happen again.
 Rat problem?
 No problem with us.
 Contact us today!